PagidiManeesh/FinalYearProject/README.md

 Project Co-ordinator: Mr. Sudeep Varshney

 A web Based Application Where the end users can send messages each other.Each message is encrypted with RSA With the user defined BITSIZE of specific key.

+ The objective of this project is to develop an application which provides security transmission of the message over a network.
+This application will be non-vulnerable to all types of active and passive attacks such as camouflages adversaries, traffic analysis, modification denial of service and other rou

 All other information updated along with the project

 Team: 47